Use Iron on Transfers

 - 1You can apply iron on transfers to almost anything, including table cloths, sweatshirts, t-shirts and blankets, just to mention a few items that are good for this project.Advertisement

-- 2Pre-wash whatever item you choose before you begin and follow the care instructions on the tag.Make sure that the item is thoroughly dried.Advertisement
+- 2Make sure that the item is thoroughly dried.Pre-wash whatever item you choose before you begin and follow the care instructions on the tag.Advertisement

 - 6Slowly peel the backing sheet of your iron on transfer up from the article of cloth once it has completely cooled, and enjoy your cool creation!Advertisement